Tearran/ITW_TCG/README.md

 - Rank should reflect ecological importance.
 - Energy Cost should reflect ecological effort.
-- Abilities should reinforce ecological identity.
+- effects should reinforce ecological identity.
 - No single card should dominate without meaningful cost or counterplay.

 ---